dilipthelip/Spring_AOP/README.md

 **After Throwing Advice:**

 Executed if the method threw an exception.
-Exception will be proogated to the called
+Exception will be proogated to the caller

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.